 As per overall comments on effectiveness, activities under this output remain somehow isolated from the others, as they do not directly link to mediation/peace processes neither to capacity development under output 1.
+This was implicit in the programme design to reach other areas not covered by the peace processes.
+Activities under this output have been made possible, particularly regarding access, thanks to the relations and collaboration with State level mechanisms and authorities.
 As the selection process was based on a local conflict analysis, assessment of conflict flash points and thematic priorities, the output does contribute to the overall objective.
 There might however be space for exploring further links between the outputs to increase sustainability.